chemfiles/chemfiles/README.md

 ## File formats

-Chelfiles can read and write files in the following formats:
+Chemfiles can read and write files in the following formats:
 - XYZ;
 - PDB;
 - Amber NetCDF.

-Chelfiles can also read (it can not write yet) files in the following formats:
+Chemfiles can also read (it can not write yet) files in the following formats:
 - LAMMPS trajectory;
 - TNG;
 - Gromacs formats: .gro; .xtc; .trj; .trr;